Smoking Cessation | Quit Smoking and Chewing Tobacco But How?

 There is no one way to quit

 Cold turkey or gradual reduction, the choice is yours.
 Whatever you pick, you’ll never go wrong.
 A few people find it easier to quit smoking at one, no replacement, no medicines just cold turkey.
 While a few find this the best way to let go.
 Just ripping the band-aid off at once, a few find it easier to withdraw gradually.
 A researched fact about quitting cold turkey remains that only 4 to 7% of people who attempt to quit smoking can do it cold turkey.
-Getting support from your healthcare provider, which includes counselling and medication, can double your chances for a successful quit.
+Getting support from your healthcare provider, which includes counselling for addiction and medication, can double your chances for a successful quit.

 Cutting down on the number of cigarettes, a little bit each day can help you slowly reduce the amount of nicotine intake per day.
 Replacements such as nicotine gum, electronic cigarettes, vape pens, tobacco lozenges and pouches work as effective replacements for gradual quitters.